A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

 Let us look at the set of intersection points.
-Such a point is encoded by a $(2n)$-tuple of points $z=(z_1,...,z_{2n})$ on the surface $\Sigma'_H$ such that: \begin{enumerate} \item each arc from $F(\sigma_H)$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$ \item each oval from $L(\sigma_H)$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$. \end{enumerate}
+Such a point is encoded by a $(2n)$-tuple of points $z=(z_1,...,z_{2n})$ on the surface $\Sigma'$ such that: \begin{enumerate} \item each arc from $F(\sigma^K_{H, P})$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$ \item each oval from $L(\sigma^K_{H, P})$ contains exactly one component from the set $\{z_1,...,z_{2n}\}$. \end{enumerate}

 Note that the above requirement adds conditions on the intersection points between arcs and ovals that bound the same state circle.
-So, in order to have an intersection point $z=(z_1,...,z_{2n})$ we should choose for each state $C_i$ (which is bicolored into let's say $2m_i$ components) $m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ with the following requirement: \begin{enumerate} \item each arc from $F(\sigma_H)$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$ \item each oval from $L(\sigma_H)$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate}
+So, in order to have an intersection point $z=(z_1,...,z_{2n})$ we should choose for each state $C_i$ (which is bi-colored into let's say $2m_i$ components) $m_i$ points on the punctured surface $(z^i_1,...,z^i_{m_i})$ with the following requirement: \begin{enumerate} \item each arc from $F(\sigma^K_{H, P})$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$ \item each oval from $L(\sigma^K_{H, P})$ bounding $C_i$ contains exactly one component from the set $\{z^i_1,...,z^i_{m_i}\}$. \end{enumerate}

-Then, our intersection point $z$ will be given by the collection of chosen points $z^i=(z^i_1,...,z^i_{2m_i})$ associated to each state circle: For our intersection we have to compute two parts: \begin{enumerate}[i)] \item the loop $l_{z}$ and its evaluation through the local system \item the sign $\alpha_z$. \end{enumerate}
+Then, our intersection point $z$ will be given by the collection of chosen points $z^i=(z^i_1,...,z^i_{2m_i})$ associated to each state circle: For our intersection pairing, by Proposition \ref{formint} we have to compute two parts: \begin{enumerate}[i)] \item the loop $l_{z}$ (Definition \ref{d.associatedloop}) and its evaluation through the local system \item the sign $\alpha_z$. \end{enumerate}

 The sign will be the product of signs associated to each component from the set of state circles.

 For the next steps, we remark that given the property that the intersection point has its components separated into components associated to the state circles, it means that the loop $l_{z}$ and then its evaluation through the local system are both obtained from separate components associated to each state circle separately.
 For the result $\Phi(l_{z})$ we can see the contribution of each loop associated to a state circle $l_{z^i}$ and consider the product of all of these when we evaluate the monodromies around the punctures through the local system and then the specialization.